rishivanukuru/rishivanukuru.github.io/index.md

 ## #1 Designing the Everyday Spatial Computer

-We all have friends, family, and colleagues with whom we interact everyday across cities, countries, and continents.
+We all have friends, family, and colleagues with whom we communicate across cities, countries, and continents.
 Video calls are great, but not enough.
 The promise of spatial interaction via AR/VR headsets has loomed just out of reach for decades.
 In my dissertation, I explored how we can do more with devices we all already have to design more "everyday spatial computers" that help us work together despite distance.

 {% include gallery id="gallery1" caption="An overview of key projects in the dissertation." %}